t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Edge (or Fog) Computing

-Edge computing, also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the Internet's edge in close proximity to mobile devices or sensors so that computing happens near data sources {{Mahadev}}.
+Edge computing, also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the Internet's edge in close proximity to mobile devices, sensors or actuators so that computing happens near data sources {{Mahadev}}, or closer to where the action or decisions are happening.
 It works on both downstream data on behalf of cloud services and upstream data on behalf of IoT services.
 An edge device is any computing or networking resource residing between data sources and cloud-based datacenters.
 In edge computing, the end device not only consumes data but also produces data.
 And at the network edge, devices not only request services and information from the cloud but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.

 The definition of edge computing from ISO is a 'form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network' {{ISO_TR}}.
-And the similar concept of fog computing from Open Fog Consortium is 'a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{OpenFog}}.
+And the similar concept of fog computing from the OpenFog/Industrial Internet Consortium is 'a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{sec-openfog}}.
 Based on these definitions, we can summarize a general philosophy of Edge computing as to "distribute the required functions close to users and data".

 Actors from various industries approach edge/fog computing using different terms and reference models, although in practice these approaches are not incompatible and may integrate with each other.
 The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to gNodeBs (e.g., {{sec-etsi-mec}}).
 The industrial IoT industry tends to use an IT-centric model, where edge devices (such as gateways) and edge servers are integrated with non-IT operational systems, as an extension of the IT infrastructure (e.g., {{sec-iot-gateways}}).